 Stereotaxis Reports 2022 Full Year Financial Results

-/EIN News/ -- ST. LOUIS, March 03, 2023 (GLOBE NEWSWIRE) -- Stereotaxis (NYSE: STXS), a pioneer and global leader in surgical robotics for minimally invasive endovascular intervention, today reported financial results for the fourth quarter and full year ended December 31, 2022.
+ST. LOUIS, March 03, 2023 (GLOBE NEWSWIRE) -- Stereotaxis STXS, a pioneer and global leader in surgical robotics for minimally invasive endovascular intervention, today reported financial results for the fourth quarter and full year ended December 31, 2022.

 "This year is poised to be an important and exciting year for Stereotaxis, as we bring multiple strategic innovations to key regulatory and commercial milestones," said David Fischel, Chairman and CEO.
 "This transition to a new product ecosystem is strategically transformational as it addresses structural inefficiencies, dependencies and limitations while setting us up for significant growth."